NFL Milestone Tracker 2025: Who’s Closing in on History?

 10 Reggie Wayne 14,345 2001-14

-DeAndre Hopkins enters 2025 with 12,965 career receiving yards, sitting just outside the top 20 all-time – but not for long.
-He needs fewer than 300 yards to crack that tier, and just 1,381 to leap into the top 10, surpassing Reggie Wayne.
-While his days as a WR1 are behind him, Hopkins remains a reliable red-zone and possession threat, and another productive season could vault him into elite historical company.
+DeAndre Hopkins entered 2025 with 12,965 career receiving yards, sitting just outside the top 20 all-time – but that didn't last long.
+Through Week 6, he is at 13,143 yards (19th place) -- 1,203 from surpassing Reggie Wayne for 10th on the career list.
+While his days as a WR1 are behind him, Hopkins remains a reliable red-zone and possession threat for the Ravens, and another couple productive seasons could vault him into elite historical company.

 Notable Receiving Yards Milestones